The Best Beard Trimmer

-- What you use a beard trimmer for (facial hair, body hair, your head, etc.)
+- What you use a beard trimmer for (facial hair, body hair, your head, and so on)

 - Whether you want variable speeds

-- If you want interchangeable beard guards/guides or a single, adjustable guard/guide
+- If you want interchangeable beard guards or guides, or a single, adjustable guard or guide

-- If you want accessories, like a nose/ear hair trimmer, shaving attachment, body hair trimming head, or storage pouch
+- If you want accessories such as a nose- or ear-hair trimmer, shaving attachment, body-hair trimming head, or storage pouch

 - Whether you’d pay more for replaceable blades